-For a long while, the conventional wisdom for getting a new graphics card was to go with Nvidia and, if you adhered to it, you likely saw both the RTX and the GTX suffix.
-If you’re confused as to which one of these you should buy, you’ve come to the right place.
+For many years, conventional wisdom when getting a new graphics card was to go with NVIDIA.
+If you followed this advice, you likely encountered both the RTX and GTX suffix.
+If you’re confused as to which of these you should buy, you’ve come to the right place.

-Despite the fact that, as of 2021, AMD is able to offer some really good alternatives to Nvidia with its latest generation of graphics cards, Nvidia is still a relatively better option.
-This is mostly because of its longevity as the market leader and because the vast majority of cards released by Nvidia in the past five years are better than what AMD had to offer.
+In contrast to those years, in 2022, AMD now offers some really good alternatives to NVIDIA with its latest generation of graphics cards.
+Even so, NVIDIA is still generally the better option.
+This is largely due to its longevity as the market leader and because the vast majority of cards released by NVIDIA in the past five years are better than what AMD had to offer.

-Let’s talk about what each prefix means and how and why it’s been used.
-Since GTX is older, we’ll start there.
+Let’s take a look at what each prefix means and why they have been used.
+As GTX came first, we’ll start there.

 Table of ContentsShow